kthpanor/vlxman/_sources/docs/hamiltonian.md

 ## Static electric fields

 A term can be added in the Hamiltonian to describe the coupling of the molecular system and a time-independent (static), homogeneous, electric field.
+The value specified oin the input file are for the x,y,z direction respectively given in a.u.

 ```
 @jobs